GalleriaJS/galleria/docs/options/index.rst

 - :doc:`carouselSpeed` Carousel animation speed in milliseconds.

-- :doc:`carousel_steps` Defines how many "steps" the carousel should take on each nav click.
+- :doc:`carouselSteps` Defines how many "steps" the carousel should take on each nav click.

 - :doc:`clicknext` Helper for adding a click event on the entire stage to move